amirgamil/Python-Interview-Tricks/README.md

 # Python-Interview-Tricks
 This is a thorough list of all of the useful Python data structures and tricks to know for interviews.
 I will add to this over time as I find more useful features.
+You can also check the time complexity for any Python operations [here](https://wiki.python.org/moin/TimeComplexity).

 For Python >= 3.6